adamkozuch/MongoExcercises/Exam.md

 ![](https://cloud.githubusercontent.com/assets/5136443/5701798/d2000d2c-9a50-11e4-9679-29456f68bf93.png)

-As we can see most popular are typical english words like his, he, was.
+As we can see most popular are typical English words like his, he, was.
 We also find words related with shopping hence,purchased, bought. often occur word love which is probably expression of delight by particular product.